ivsg-psu/PathPlanning_PathTools_PathClassLibrary/README.md

     P^{'}_x & P^{''}_x \\
     \\
     P^{'}_y & P^{''}_y \\
     \end{vmatrix}
     }{||P^{'}||^{3}} $$

 where $P^{'}_x$ is the velocity in x, etc. and the determinant is the 2D cross product (wedge product producing a bivector).
 Note: curvature is increadibly important in vehicle dynamics because it directly relates to steering angle!
 This chapter also introduces the idea of a curvature comb, e.g. the plot of the curvature normal to the curve itself.
 Note that all roads are G2 or higher continuous, e.g. all roads are class-A surfaces.
 Further, roads that are G3 continous will - for non-slip conditions of the tire-road boundary - have smooth steering inputs to stay on the road.
 Most modern roads are G2 or higher continuous.
 (Note: this makes a HARD problem of collecting road data, and fitting the G2 or G3 curves to the data!).
 It also introduces the regularity condition, which shows up in vehicle dynamics as well where the bicycle model representation of vehicle dynamics also requires regularity.

 Chapter 5 introduces the problem of splines as a boundary value problem, which is useful for calculating trajectories for vehicle behaviors.
 It also introduces the Hermite spline as the extension of Bezier spline.
 Most of the Path library deals with the Linear spline representation, which is also introduced in this chapter.
 We do not use cardinal splines but they do appear in racing lines.
 It also introduces the Catmull-Rom spline.
 It then derives the B-spline representation from constriants on the Catmull-Rom, and wraps up the video there.

 Most of the issues discussed in this video sneak into the code in this library (as well as MANY more).
-So

-* Inputs:
-    * either a "traversals" type, as explained in the Path library, or a path of XY points in N x 2 format
-    * the start, end, and optional excursions can be entered as either a line segment or a point and radius.
-* Outputs
-    * Separate arrays of XY points, or of indices for the lap, with one array for each lap
-    * The function also can return the points that were not used for laps, e.g. the points before the first start and after the last end
+<a href="#pathplanning_pathtools_pathclasslibrary">Back to top</a>

+***

 <!-- GETTING STARTED -->
 ## Getting Started